logo

 5. Messy Eating

-As your baby learns to feed themselves, mealtimes may become messy affairs with food scattered everywhere.
-Embrace the messiness as a natural part of the learning process and provide plenty of opportunities for your baby to explore and experiment with different foods.
-Use a bib and place a plastic mat under the high chair to make cleanup easier.
+As your baby becomes more independent in feeding themselves, mealtime may get messy with food spread all over.
+Accept the chaos as a normal aspect of the learning journey and offer various chances for your infant to discover and test out various types of foods.
+Utilize a bib and place a plastic mat beneath the high chair for simpler clean-up.

 6. Overfeeding or Underfeeding